michelesr/thesis/src/e2e.md

     it(string, function)

-A description of the feature or operation to test has to be provided as first parameter, and an anonymous function with the implementation of the test is provided as second parameter.
+A description of the feature or operation to test has to be provided as first parameter, and an anonymous function with the implementation of the test routine is provided as second parameter.

-For Gasista Felice application, the `test/e2e/spec.js` script is used as
+For Gasista Felice, the `test/e2e/spec.js` script is used as
 specification:

     describe('GF ng-app', function() {